-One advantage to growing indoors is that you can observe your plant babies closely each and every day.
-It's easy to spot problems and address them straight away.
-You'll quickly see if there's a pest problem and you'll notice if something seems awry because you'll be so used to passing by your plants.
+One advantage of growing indoors is that you can observe your plant babies closely each and every day.
+It’s easy to spot problems and address them straight away.
+You’ll quickly see if there’s a pest problem and you’ll notice if something seems awry because you’ll be so used to passing by your plants.

 When the time comes to harvest your greens, you can pluck the entire plant or cut pieces as needed.
 Harvest the outer leaves first.
 Not all plants are cut-and-come-again, though.
 Herbs should be harvested frequently to encourage growth and prevent flowering.

 Some plants will do just fine next to a window, while others may need supplemental lighting.
 Some microgreens hardly need any light at all.
 Be sure to understand your plant’s needs are.

 Best Indoor Gardening Products for Thriving Plants